-Over 8% of websites on the World Wide Web are hosted via WordPress.
+Over 8% of websites on the World Wide Web are hosted via WordPress Website.
 That amounts to roughly 75 million websites, so it goes without saying that there are obvious benefits to using the system that was originally created to host blogs.

-The main reason why anyone opts for WordPress is that it is very easy to use, even from a novice’s perspective.
-The what you see is what you get interface means that don’t need to be familiar with HTML coding at all to be able to create a working website.
+The main reason why anyone opts for WordPress is that it is very easy to use.
+Even from a novice’s perspective.
+What you see is what you get interface means that don’t need to be familiar with HTML coding at all to be able to create a working website.

-WordPress sites tend to be very nicely laid out and formatted correctly, will earn you gold stars in the eyes of Google.
-With over 75 million websites hosted on WordPress, Google really has to look favourably on the CMS, otherwise, they will be ruling out almost 10% of the internet from their search results.
+WordPress sites tend to be very nicely laid out and formatted correctly.
+It will earn you gold stars in the eyes of Google.
+With over 75 million websites hosted on WordPress, Google really has to look favorably on the CMS.
+Otherwise, they will be ruling out almost 10% of the internet from their search results.

-As WordPress is very much geared towards those with a basic understanding of web design, thus placing something of a glass ceiling on its functionality, the CMS system is cost effective.
-Other platforms and software can cost considerably more than WordPress, helping to make the system one of the internet’s favourites.
+As WordPress is very much geared towards those with a basic understanding of web design.
+Thus placing something of a glass ceiling on its functionality, the CMS system is cost effective.
+Other platforms and software can cost considerably more than WordPress, helping to make the system one of the internet’s favorites.

-Many start-up businesses opt for WordPress for precisely this reason as a means to keep costs down to a minimum, while still maximising exposure.
-With entrepreneurs being forced to become more SEO-savvy in order to keep up with competition, the low prices serve as an added bonus as opposed to the overriding reason as to why they choose WordPress for their website.
+Many start-up businesses opt for WordPress for precisely this reason as a means to keep costs down to a minimum, while still maximizing exposure.
+With entrepreneurs being forced to become more SEO-savvy in order to keep up with competition.
+The low prices serve as an added bonus as opposed to the overriding reason as to why they choose WordPress for their website.